hbc/Intro-to-R-2-day/lessons/01_introR-R-and-RStudio.md

 ### Adding files to your working directory

 There are a few files that we will be working with in the next few lessons and you can access them using the links provided below.
 If you right click on the link, and "Save link as..".
 Choose `~/Desktop/Intro-to-R/data` as the destination of the file.
-You should now see the file appear in your working directory.
+You should now see the file appear in your working directory. **We will disucss these files a bit later in the lesson.**

 * Download metadata file using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv)
+* Download the counts file by right clicking on [this link](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionII/data/counts.rpkm.csv)

+> *NOTE:* If the files download automatically to some other location on your laptop, you can move them to the your working directory using your file explorer or navigating to the files in the `Files` tab of the bottom right panel of RStudio

 ## Interacting with R